 Life Isn’t Always Easy and it Isn’t Always Fair

 Life often takes us places that we don’t want to go.
 Sometimes it drags us there kicking and screaming.
 No matter.
-“Life,” “God,” “The Universe,” or whatever you call the greater force that moves us all (and I choose to believe that there is such a force), is bigger than you.
+“Life,” “God,” “The Universe,” or whatever you call the greater force that moves us all, is bigger than you.
 There is a plan.
 You might not know what it is, but it is there.

 So many of the people I have helped through divorce have later said, “I never wanted this to happen, but now I am so glad it did.
 I am in such a better place now than I ever was before.”